-4.3 The systems are for application to the outside of external walls of masonry, normal weight concrete, lightweight concrete, autoclaved concrete or no-fines concrete construction, on new or existing domestic and non-domestic buildings (with or without existing render) up to 18 metres in height (11 metres in Scotland).
+4.3 The systems are for application to the outside of external walls of masonry, normal weight concrete, lightweight concrete, autoclaved concrete and no-fines concrete construction, on new or existing domestic and non-domestic buildings (with or without existing render) without height restriction.
 Prior to the installation of the systems, wall surfaces should comply with section 14.